ignigoliz/amanuensis/README.md

 </p>

 2. Upload `EEPROMinterface.ino` to your Arduino board.
+3. Clone or download this repo and place it where you want to keep it.
-3. Install Python requirements:
+4. Install Python requirements:

        pip install -r requirements.txt

-4. Run `install.sh`.
+4. Move to the folder `cd .../amanuensis` and run `install.sh`.

+To test the installation, open a new terminal window and type `nuensis -h`.

+> **Warning**
+> If you relocate the folder `amanuensis`, you will have to edit `~/.bash_profile` and delete the line containing `source .../nuensis.sh, and rerun `install.sh` from within the new location.

 ## Recommended Writting Procedure: